PTSD Compensation Claim Payouts

 In Australia, people often claim PTSD compensation payouts when they suffer a PTSD injury from an accident, a workplace incident, or from having a traumatic experience.

-Compensation Payouts for PTSD
+PTSD Australia Compensation Payouts

 A traumatic event can cause post-traumatic stress disorder (PTSD), which is a psychiatric disorder.
 The DSM-5 defines PTSD as the existence of at least one symptom from three clusters: reexperiencing, avoidance and hyperarousal.
 The symptoms must be present for more than one month after the trauma and cause significant distress or impairment in functioning.
 Insufficient or ineffective treatment can severely impact the sufferer’s well-being.
 A trauma-related psychological illness will typically compromise your home and work life.